1 January

 November 8, 1970

-Jim Morrison of The Doors makes the spoken-word recordings which would later become the basis of the group's album An American Prayer.
+Jim Morrison of The Doors makes the spoken-word recordings that would later become the basis of the group's album An American Prayer.

 April 19, 1971